adelenelai/adelenelai.github.io/about.md

 # About

-Hello and welcome to my blog :)

-I'm Adelene, a Software Developer solving environmental problems with a focus on **geospatial data and Chemicals & Waste**.
+Adelene works on environmental problems, with a focus on building software and analysing *geospatial and chemicals data*.

 PhD Environmental Cheminformatics, previous work in environmental policy, governance, and sustainability strategy.

 Based in Luxembourg, originally from Malaysia.

-Foodie and sprint triathlete; in the mornings you'll find me at the wet market, in the evenings, the concert hall.
+Foodie and sprint triathlete.
+Enjoys going to wet markets and concert halls.

 # Links
 - [LinkedIn](https://www.linkedin.com/in/adelenelai/)